melentyev/mongodb-tx/README.md

 This library for Node.js allows you to implement transactional semantics for MongoDB at the application level.

-The implementation is based on the 2 phase commit algorithm, with particular attention paid to control of document level locks (similar to row-level locking in RDBMS) to provide and manage transaction isolation.
+The implementation is based on the two-phase commit algorithm, with particular attention paid to control of document level locks (similar to row-level locking in RDBMS) to provide and manage transaction isolation.